-The second example is the economics of identity popularized by Akerlof and Kranton (2000), with Fine (2009b) as critique and for detail for what follows, drawing upon numbers of results in the mathematically-grounded (social) choice theory.
+Another example is the economics of identity popularized by Akerlof and Kranton (2000), with Fine (2009a) as critique and for detail for what follows, drawing upon numbers of results in the mathematically-grounded (social) choice theory.
 More or less without a second thought, Akerlof and Kranton plug identity into a utility function because that is what you do.
 The only difference is that your utility and your choice of identity will depend upon the identity of, or chosen by, others.
 On the grand scale, this inevitably and neatly falls foul of Russell's paradox since identity cannot both be a social property and a collection of aggregated individual memberships without contradiction.
-Consider the identity of not having an identity (not unreasonable given counterculture) - with the result that those who have this identity do not have an identity, and those who do not have an identity have this one.
 However, on the narrower technical terrain of utility functions, it has conveniently been forgotten that representation of preferences by a utility function depend on axioms of choice such as completeness, reflexivity, transitivity and continuity.
-These simply do not hold for identity - not least because there are multiple identities undermining completeness, and continuity can be violated with any sort of lexicographical ordering around your (intolerance of) racism, sexism or the like.
+These simply do not hold for identity-not least because there are multiple identities undermining completeness, and continuity can be violated with any sort of lexicographical ordering around your (intolerance of) racism, sexism or the like.

-We pick up this example again in the next section but complete this one by deploying mathematics to bring out that there can be demonstrable problems for heterodoxy as well as for orthodoxy in light of mathematical reasoning.
-Consider the model of monopoly capitalism in the tradition of Kalecki, in which oligopoly pricing unduly raises prices and profits at the expense of wages, depressing demand, thereby prompting stagnation.
+To complete this section, deploying mathematics to bring out that there can be demonstrable problems for heterodoxy as well as for orthodoxy in light of mathematical reasoning, consider the model of monopoly capitalism in the tradition of Kalecki, in which oligopoly pricing unduly raises prices and profits at the expense of wages, depressing demand, thereby prompting stagnation.
 This was neatly formalized by Keith Cowling (1982) in a model in which firms maximized profits, subject to their unit costs, their degree of collusion with other firms, and elasticity of demand for the product.
 These parameters allowed for a degree of monopoly (price relative to unit cost) to be measured in light of outputs across firms.
-But, overlooked by him, is that the analysis can be taken further since firm outputs are not given but do themselves depend upon the parameters.
-It is possible to show that firms' outputs (and so profits on both lower/higher costs and higher/lower profits) is inversely related to unit costs, Fine and Murfin (1984a and b).
+But, overlooked by Cowling, is that the analysis can be taken further since firm outputs are not given but do themselves depend upon the parameters.
+It is possible to show that firms' outputs (and so profits on both lower/higher costs and higher/lower profits) is inversely related to unit costs (Fine and Murfin 1984b,a).

 This begs the question, if not within the model itself, why some firms have lower unit costs than others, and why those with higher unit costs would not seek to lower their costs.
 They could do by increasing their fixed costs which only otherwise are taken as exogenous and a deduction from profits.
 There is also the issue of why, if firms can collude over price, why they cannot collude over output, shifting all production to the firm with lowest unit costs, and it compensates the other firms whilst keeping a margin for itself.
 Or why would not acquisitions or mergers bring about the same result.
-What this reveals is that the model systematically excludes what are commonplace aspects of the competitive process, but precisely ones that would undermine the results that prevail in their absence because of the different sorts of competition involved than market share due to monopoly power.9
+What this reveals is that the model systematically excludes what are commonplace aspects of the competitive